 Hallé St Peter’s

-Hallé St Peter’s provides a home for the Hallé’s rehearsals and recordings, its choirs and Youth Orchestra, as well as a space for education workshops and small performances.
-Opened by the Hallé’s Patron, HRH The Countess of Wessex in 2013, it is a restored church in the Ancoats area of Manchester.
+Situated at the heart of the resurgent area of Ancoats, Hallé St Peter’s provides a home for the Hallé’s rehearsals and recordings, its choirs and Youth Orchestra, as well as a space for education workshops and small performances.

-The existence of Hallé St Peter’s wouldn’t have been possible without the generous support by the National Lottery Funding.
+The existence of Hallé St Peter’s would not have been possible without the generous support by the National Lottery Funding.

 40 Blossom Street, Ancoats, Manchester M4 6BF